 payment for your mortgage obligation, has come back into favor with some banks; but

 there is still no guarantee that they will not pursue the shortfall on the original

-the deed in lieu option.
-This is still a better option than foreclosure and you should
+mortgage loan.
+This is still a better option than foreclosure and you should see

 What about declaring bankruptcy?

 While bankruptcy may indeed protect you from collection efforts by the bank, it is also the most damaging to your credit history and takes the longest to recover from.
 Click here for an interesting article comparing those two options.
 For the view of the same question as written from a lenders point of view click here.

 Click here for an interesting blog post by a short sale lawyer after his meeting with top Bank of America officials at a short sale summit in 2012.